notkarenyi/accessibility-demo/README.md

 ### Transcripts

-English language learners and people with hearing impairments often have difficulty following audio or video elements.
+English language learners and people with hearing impairments can have difficulty following audio or video elements.
 Transcripts and subtitles are also useful in noisy environments or when skipping through media to find specific information.

 WebVTT files are the standard for closed captions.
 We can include these with the `track` tag, and specify `kind = subtitle` and `label` using the appropriate language.